iamvitalyo/jin/readme.txt

 If "o" is instrument maybe we can make gravity internet.

+just a thought, if 1 - 1 = o and o is balance and 1 can defeat -1, then maybe 1 = -1,

 Woman please we need your help!
 All files on project are free, you can fork or dowload all and create your own project.
 Need to check this information but i will write: statistics of child death on African continent - 1 child / per 10 seconds,